-- Mercer have provided reporting to the Trustees on a regular basis on how ESG, climate change and stewardship are integrated within Mercer's investment processes and those of the underlying managers. - The Mercer Sustainability Policy is reviewed regularly.
-In March 2021 there was a further update in relation to sustainability-related disclosures in the financial services sector ("SFDR") implementation.
+Mercer have provided reporting to the Trustees on a regular basis on how ESG, climate change and stewardship are integrated within Mercer's investment processes and those of the underlying managers.

+The Mercer Sustainability Policy is reviewed regularly.
+In August 2023 the governance section was updated, and the climate scenario modelling section is now detailed in the standalone Task Force on Climate Related Financial Disclosures (TCFD) report.